vancehenricks/ddd-functional-experiment/README.md

 # ddd-functional-experiment

-Unfinished blog site with DDD in mind while trying to incorporate it with a functional.
+Unfinished blog site with DDD in mind while keeping it functional.

 ## Setup